 Stacey’s background is in digital design and project management.
 She has worked on web applications for companies like Sanlam, digital magazines for organizations like Orlando Pirates (local soccer team) and everything in between.
 Stacey has always been passionate about helping “the least of these” and so becoming a part of The Life You Can Save's team has been significant in bringing together her passions for media and for loving people.
 Stacey is based in Cape Town, South Africa and is excited to be a part of changing the world for good.

-After earning a PhD in Social and Clinical Psychology from Clark University, Charlie became The Director of Behavioral Medicine for The California School of Professional Psychology, Fresno (CSPP-F) where he was a full-time professor for seven years.
-Before departing the world of academia, Charlie founded and directed the Anxiety and Stress Disorder Clinic, a treatment and teaching clinic for CSPP-F. Upon leaving CSPP-F, Charlie was recruited to The Men’s Wearhouse where over time he became head of human resources, stores, and marketing and ultimately President.
-In 2008, Charlie made the difficult decision to step down in order to fulfill his long-standing desire to work directly on wealth inequality.
+After earning a PhD in Social and Clinical Psychology from Clark University, Charlie became Director of Behavioral Medicine for The California School of Professional Psychology, Fresno (CSPP-F), where he was a full-time professor and founder of a teaching clinic for treating anxiety & stress disorders.
+He was recruited to The Men’s Wearhouse where he became head of human resources, stores, and marketing and ultimately President.
+He stepped down in order to fulfill his long-standing desire to work directly on social and economic issues, especially wealth inequality.

 A technologist by background, Nick has spent his career working in the UK health sector where he is currently the Chief Information Officer for a mental health organisation in the English National Health Service.
 A life-long supporter of international development charities, when he found The Life You Can Save, by a somewhat circuitous route involving Wikipedia founder Jimmy Wales, the connection was immediate.
 The idea that an individual can increase their positive impact on the world by directing their giving to the most effective charities was so simple and powerful that he dedicated himself to helping spread that message.